eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

  - **Optional configuration for the local backends**: A semi-colon separated list of configuration for the backends. i.e. tensorflow,version=2;tensorflow,allow-soft-placement=false
  - **Timeout (in seconds) for time consuming tasks**: Timeout (in seconds) for time consuming tasks like server startup, shutdown or model load.
 If the task exceeds the timeout, the operation will be terminated with an error.
  - **Max.
 GRPC message size (bytes)**: this field controls the maximum allowed size for the GRPC calls to the server instance.

+> **Note**: Pay attention on the ports used for communicating with the Triton Server.
+The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.

 ## Triton Server Service component [deprecated since 5.2.0]